 Time.
 It's OK to take some time to deal with the diagnosis and to sift through your emotions.
 An HIV-positive test result is not always an easy thing to accept.
-You should feel free to take a few days for yourself if it will help you respond more effectively.
+Feel free to take a few days for yourself if it will help you respond more effectively.